xma711/notebook/security/buffer_overflow/README.md

 A 'ret' instruction will base on the ebp to deduce where ret_address is.
 After the 'ret' instruction is executed, ebp should be automatically shifted down (value increases).

-Therefore, i think if the hijacked return address returns to a instruction that changes the value in the ebp register, then next return address may be messed up.
+Therefore, if the hijacked return address returns to a instruction that changes the value in the ebp register, then next return address may be messed up.

 One cleaner way is that after main() transfers control to foo(), the ebp is the stack bottom of foo(),